dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 - `Admin` – full access.
 Can invite/manage users, configure accounts, approve entries, and adjust system settings.
 - `Accountant` – supervisory controller.
 Reviews Bookkeeper postings, manages the chart of accounts, and now shares user-management responsibilities with Admin.
 - `Bookkeeper` – operational preparer.
 Scans/uploads invoices, reviews the accounts involved in each transaction, and posts entries for Accountant review.
+The uploader owns a receipt through posting unless they use the reassignment workflow to hand off responsibility (audited in the ledger).
 - `Viewer` – read-only access.
 Can review dashboards, drill into transactions/receipts, and export reports without modifying data.

 Role constants live at `src/backend/BookWise.Domain/Authorization/UserRoles.cs` so API policies and seeding logic can reference a single source of truth.